 Ohio children's author Shelley Pearsall will meet with us via Skype to talk about her novel, "All of the Above".
 During her 30-minute Skype visit, Shelley will take questions about the book and her life as an author.

 Are you a book lover?
 Are you interested in meeting other book lovers to compare notes and have a lively discussion?
-If so, join us at the evening book discussion group Monday, March 2, at 6:30 p.m., in Rodman Public Library’s Conference Room.
-Liar, Temptress, Soldier, Spy: Four Women Undercover in the Civil War, by Karen Abbott, is the book choice for discussion.
-The book is carried at Rodman Main and Branch Libraries.
+If so, join us at the evening book discussion group Monday, June 1, at 6:30 p.m., in Rodman Public Library’s Conference Room.
+After the Fire: A True Story of Friendship and Survival, by Robin Gaby Fisher, is the book choice for discussion.
+The title is carried at Rodman Main Library.
 Come to the meeting and bring a friend.
+The book for July will be Palisades Park, by Alan Brennert.
 For more information, call 330-821-2665, ext.
 107.